WorkflowForge Extension System

 dotnet add package WorkflowForge.Extensions.DependencyInjection

-• IServiceCollection extension methods for registration
+• IServiceCollection registration helpers

-• Scoped and singleton lifetime management
+• Scoped and singleton lifetimes as you configure them

 Usage: